Sally Borden Program Teacher- Leave Replacement

-This position begins with an enthusiastic, dedicated educator who believes in collaboration and a team approach to helping students find success.
-The successful candidate will be a passionate educator who is committed to the mission of Friends Academy and displays a sensitivity to and understanding of students with learning differences.
+We seek an enthusiastic, dedicated educator to cover a parental leave beginning in November 2023.
+The successful candidate will committed to the mission of Friends Academy and displays a sensitivity to and understanding of students with learning differences.
 Teachers should be a strong role model for the social and emotional development of the students with whom they work.
 Educators in this position are teachers who desire to contribute to something larger than oneself and hold a deep-seated belief in the power of teamwork.

 - Possess a Master’s degree in Education or related field; Special Education background preferred.